 Mikumi and Mzimuni Primary Schools: Speeds at School Entrances ‘Before’ and ‘After’ Implementation

 % Change from Baseline

 In Mexico City, 60% of children walk to school and are from low- and middle-income families.
 Often, they walk with grandparents – meaning the two most vulnerable populations are engaging in the most dangerous but necessary activity.
-To save lives, ITDP replicated lessons learned from Vision Zero for Youth in the US, collaborating with government, schools, media, and the community, and plans to scale it up nationally.
+To save lives, ITDP replicated lessons learned from Vision Zero for Youth launched by the National Center for Safe Routes to School and FIA Foundation in the US, collaborating with government, schools, media, and the community.

 ITDP capitalized on Vision Zero’s emphasis on protecting vulnerable road users – children.
 In Mexico, road traffic injuries are the leading cause of death among children ages five to 15, the second for those between the ages of 15 and 2947, and the seventh cause of death for all age groups.
 Pedestrians represent nearly half of total fatalities on roads.
 Speed is a known issue in Mexico, blamed for over half of injuries occurring on the country’s highways.
 Child pedestrians are at particularly high risk.